Azure-Samples/Machine-Learning-Operationalization/samples/tensorflow/tutorials/realtime/digit_classification.md

 1. Sign into the DSVM.
 Navigate to the notebooks > azureml folder.
 2. Create a folder named *tensorflow*.
 3. From the folder for this walkthrough on GitHub, copy the driver.py, tensorscorer.py, and tensortrain.py files to your tesnsorflow folder on the DSVM.

-3. Install the Tensorflow libraries on the DSVM:
+Install the Tensorflow libraries on the DSVM:

+Windows

+	pip install tensorflow

+Linux

 	$ sudo /anaconda/envs/py35/bin/pip install tensorflow